Chapter 1: Wisdom In The Question

 The LORD is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge.
 He is my shield and the horn of my salvation, my stronghold.

-Psalms 18 seems to be both metaphorical and anthropomorphic, I would go as far as to say this is expected in regards to mountain god worship.
-Psalms 18 goes on further to describe this deity as not only the spirit of the mountain, but as the burning mountain itself to which is called upon by David to deliver him from his enemies:
+Psalms 18:2 seems to be both metaphorical and anthropomorphic, and I would even go as far as to say that this may very well be expected in regards to such worship of the Gods of the mountains.
+Psalms 18 goes on further to describe God as not only the spirit of the mountain but as the burning mountain itself.
+An exceptional example of this anthropomorphism is, of course, apparent in Psalms 18:6 -15 where the God of the mountain is called upon by David to deliver him from his enemies:

 6 In my distress I called to the Lord; I cried to my God for help.
 From his temple he heard my voice; my cry came before him, into his ears.
 7 The earth trembled and quaked, and the foundations of the mountains shook; they trembled because he was angry.
 8 Smoke rose from his nostrils; consuming fire came from his mouth, burning coals blazed out of it.
 9 He parted the heavens and came down; dark clouds were under his feet.
 10 He mounted the cherubim and flew; he soared on the wings of the wind.
 11 He made darkness his covering, his canopy around him— the dark rain clouds of the sky.
 10 Out of the brightness of his presence clouds advanced, with hailstones and bolts of lightning.
 13 The Lord thundered from heaven; the voice of the Most High resounded.
 14 He shot his arrows and scattered [the enemies], great bolts of lightning and routed them.
 15 The valleys of the sea were exposed and the foundations of the earth laid bare at your rebuke, O Lord, at the blast of breath from your nostrils.”